The ACTF COVID-19 Artist Relief Fund

 Donate to the Relief Fund

-Your donation will put cash directly into the hand of artists, and arts and culture organizations in the Tri-Cities through unrestricted grants.
+Your donation will put cash directly into the hand of artists, and arts and culture organizations in the Tri-Cities, Washington through unrestricted grants.
 100% of all donations submitted here will go to local artists and arts organizations.

 Donate online by clicking the 'Donate' button below and completing the online donation form.
 Please consider making a recurring donation, which is indicated by the check box directly below the Amount box.